Shutdown Special: Federal Workers Get Pay-What-You-Want Admission at Academy of Natural Sciences

-The Franklin Institute in Philadelphia is offering free admission this weekend, Jan.
+The Franklin Institute in Philadelphia is offered free admission Jan.
 12 and 13, to federal employees and up to three guests.
 Show a government ID at the museum ticketing desk.
-Admission the special exhibit Vikings: Beyond the Legend and all IMAX films are an additional fee.
+Admission to the special exhibit Vikings: Beyond the Legend and all IMAX films are an additional fee.

 Free admission to the Philadelphia Museum of Art

 All federal employees get free admission to the Philadelphia Museum of Art, plus one guest, for the duration of the shutdown.
 Children 12 and under are always free.